nhsconnect/CareConnectAPI/pages/design/design_get_record.md

 Obtaining information in this way can be counter-intuitive to some consumers when they are used to a service based interface or a messaging solution which off up a specific way of retrieving this content in one request.
 Providers may also find implementing solutions this way to be very inefficient their systems depending on how they map their data and index their data.

-There is nothing preventing a Provider from offering extended operations to return resources bundled up in a more convenient way, while still exposing the granular, RESTful API.
+There is nothing preventing a provider from offering extended operations to return resources bundled up in a more convenient way, while still exposing the granular, RESTful API.
 Further discussion around the use of extended operations is included below.

 ## RESTful APIs Standard Operation ##

 An alternative to providing an extended operation would be to include support for the search parameters “_include” and “_revinclude” which are defined as part of the FHIR standard.
 Whereas a typical search will return a list of resources which are all of the type being searched, adding “_include” or “_revinclude” will return a list of matching resources and any related resources that reference the query results (which may be a different type).
 This allows a consumer to request a more complete bundle with a reduced number of API calls, specifying exactly what they need.
-The disadvantage is that the Consumer could make requests to the provider which are expensive to fulfill, overloading the Provider if not suitably constrained.
+The disadvantage is that the consumer could make requests to the provider which are expensive to fulfill, overloading the provider if not suitably constrained.

-Appending the “_include” parameter to a request indicates to the Provider that the specified resources that are related to the retrieved resources are to be included in the response.
+Appending the “_include” parameter to a request indicates to the provider that the specified resources that are related to the retrieved resources are to be included in the response.
 The following example returns MedicationRequests for a patient but the returned results will also include any related Patient resources.

 ```
 GET http://yellow.testlab.nhs.uk/careconnect-ri/STU3/MedicationRequest?_include=MedicationRequest:patient&patient=1010